fixing patio stains without harsh chemicals

 4. Boiling water and scrubbing

-• Rinse and repeat as needed
+• Rinse and repeat if needed

 When pressure washing makes sense